 I’m a cognitive psychologist with particular expertise and training in human memory, cognitive aging, and cognitive neuroscience.
-I completed my Ph.D in Cognitive Psychology at Stony Brook University in 2002-2008.
-I also completed a T32 NIH/NIA postdoctoral fellowship in the Neuropsychology of Cognition in Aging Training Program at Columbia University Medical Center in 2008-2011, and a neuroimaging fellowship at Albert Einstein College of Medicine in 2011-2013.
-I’m currently an assistant professor of geriatrics in the department of medicine at Albert Einstein College of Medicine.
+I completed my Ph.D in Cognitive Psychology at Stony Brook University in 2008.
+I also completed a T32 NIH/NIA postdoctoral fellowship in the Neuropsychology of Cognition in Aging Training Program at Columbia University Medical Center in 2011, and a neuroimaging fellowship at Albert Einstein College of Medicine in 2013.
+I’m currently an assistant professor of Medicine (Geriatrics) and Neurology (Division of Cognitive and Motor Aging) at Albert Einstein College of Medicine.

-The overall theme of my research is to optimize cognition in younger and older adults.
-My broad training and expertise affords me with the ability to design, analyze, interpret, evaluate, and publish studies that aim to optimize cognition using cognitive, neuropsychological and neuroimaging methods.
+The overall theme of my research is to optimize gait and cognition in aging.
 I examine the potential for using collaboration as a tool to improve memory, computer-based actions games as a tool to improve executive control, and motor imagery as a tool to improve executive control and mobility.
-The ultimate goal of my laboratory-based studies is to develop and test interventions that can be used to optimize cognition in applied settings such as class rooms, nursing homes and naturally-occurring retirement communities.
+The ultimate goal of my laboratory-based studies is to develop and test interventions that can be used to optimize cognition in community-dwellling older adults, and older adults that reside in nursing homes or naturally-occurring retirement communities.

 Sunderaraman, P. Blumen, H.M., De Matteo, D., Apa, Z.L, & Cosentino, S. (2013).
 Task demand influence relationships among sex, clustering, strategy and recall: 16-word versus 9-word list learning tests, Cognitive and Behavioral Neurology, 26 (2), 78-84. doi: 10.1097/WNN.0b013e31829de450.